 What is oral thrush?

 In short, oral thrush, or oral candidiasis, is an accumulation of yeast fungus in your mouth.
 The fungus that causes it is called Candida albicans.
-The candida fungus is a naturally occurring organism in your mouth, the problem arises it grows too much.
+The candida fungus is a naturally occurring organism in your mouth, the problem arises when it grows too much.

 Anyone is susceptible to this condition, but babies and older adults are more likely to be affected, due to reduced immunity.
 People with suppressed immune systems or certain health conditions are also more likely to suffer from it.